localstack/docs/content/en/user-guide/aws/codepipeline/index.md

 CodePipeline is a continuous integration/continuous delivery (CI/CD) service offered by AWS.
 CodePipeline can be used to create automated pipelines that handle the build, test and deployment of software.

-LocalStack comes with a bespoke execution engine that can be used to create, manage and execute pipelines.
+LocalStack comes with a bespoke execution engine that can be used to create, manage, and execute pipelines.
-It supports a variety of actions that integrate with S3, CodeBuild, CodeConnections and more.
+It supports a variety of actions that integrate with S3, CodeBuild, CodeConnections, and more.
 The available operations can be found on the [API coverage]({{< ref "coverage_codepipeline" >}}) page.

 ## Getting started